 Administrative expenses increased by RMB92.8 million, or 23.9%, from RMB387.9 million in 2022 to RMB480.7 million in 2023.
 The increase was primarily due to (i) an increase in labor costs as a result of an increase in share-based payment expenses to our Directors, senior management and administrative personnel in 2023, following the implementation of an equity incentive plan in June 2023, (ii) an increase in payment of taxes and surcharges from RMB60.4 million in 2022 to RMB107.8 million in 2023 in line with the expansion of our business operations in 2023 and (iii) an increase in our professional service fees from RMB14.6 million in 2022 to RMB39.8 million in 2023 due to an increase in our financing activities.
-The above increases were partially offset by a decrease in depreciation and amortization expenses of certain of our production approvals were classified as administrative expenses before the relevant products were commercialized.
-Following their commercialized products in 2023, this resulted in a decrease in depreciation and amortization expenses in 2023.
+The above increases were partially offset by a decrease in depreciation and amortization expenses from RMB113.8 million in 2022 to RMB61.0 million in 2023.
+The amortization expenses of certain of our production approvals were classified as administrative expenses before the relevant products were commercialized.
+Following their commercialization, the amortization expenses were recorded under cost of sales.
+As we had more commercialized products in 2023, this resulted in a decrease in depreciation and amortization expenses in 2023.